KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 ## Design Sprint

-* Print out existing product screens
+Existing product screens

-* Lightening demo "competitor" products, or non-competitive products that offer insight
+Lightening demo of "competitor" products, or non-competitive products that offer insight

-* Identify success metric (ex.
+Success metrics (ex.
 HEART framework)

-* Understand the "problem"
+Understanding the "problem"

-* Ponder "how might we"
+"How might we"

 Sketch of most important user story